About Sink My Boats

 Click on the Add Game link to create a new game.

-Give the game a name, so that it can be identified among all the others and choose an opponent from the list of other players.
+Give the game a name, so that it can be identified among all the others.
+If it is not unique the name will be appended with a numeric sequence.

 Edit the grid by selecting a vessel and plotting it on the grid where appropriate.

 To distribute the vessels randomly on the grid use the Go Random button.
+You can click Go Random multiple times.
 Click Save Random, when a distribution you like is achieved.
-Click Cancel Random to return to any vessels you had previously plotted
+Click Cancel Random to return to any vessels you had previously plotted.

 When both the game owner and opponent have completed editing their grid the game is Ready to play.